Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Numerical examples

-As mentioned in section \ref{sec: setup}, we do not take the collision effects into consideration.
-This is understandable in 1D.
-It can be regarded as a special case in 3D, which is homogeneous in the $y, z$ directions, only the $x$ direction is left.
-So the particles can cross each other freely, or equivalently, the velocities and charges are exchanged if two of them meet.
+Note that in the simulations, the particles can cross each other.
+This can be regarded as a special case in 3D, where the distribution is homogeneous in the $y, z$ directions so that only the $x$ direction is left.
+Particles are thus charge sheets in 3D so they can cross each other freely.

-In RBM simulation, we use three reflecting techniques to deal with the reflecting process.
-Denote the orthogonal projection of $x$ on $\Omega_L$ as $\pi(x)=\mathop{\arg\min}_{y\in\partial\Omega_L}|x-y|$.
-For a particle $X^i$ out of the truncated domain $\Omega_L$, it is projected to the boundary by $X^i=\pi(X^i)$ in the projection scheme.
-In the reflection scheme, $X^i=2\pi(X^i)-X^i$, which means finding the symmetric point inside the domain.
-While in the penalization scheme, it is pushed inwards to some extent by $X^i=X^i-\lambda \left(X^i-\pi(X^i)\right)$, where $\lambda$ is the penalty weight.
-We refer readers to \cite{Menaldi83,Pettersson95,LEPINGLE1995119,Slominski01} for more details.

-Next, we show the performance of RBM with three numerical reflecting methods with different scaling parameter $\nu$.
-In Figure \ref{fig:1D nu=1}, $\nu=1, Q_+=1, Q_f=2\nu, N_+=10^5, L=15, \tau=0.01\nu$.
-The initial distributions are given by $\rho_{0,\pm} \sim \mathcal{U}[7,8]$.
-We comment that the initial distributions do not affect the equilibriums.
-The reference solution of system \eqref{eq:1D problem} is given by Newton's iteration using FD.
-From Figure \ref{fig:1D nu=1}(Up), we can see that the RBM simulation results (dotted dashed lines) match well with the FD solution (black solid lines) for all reflecting methods away from the boundary.
-Near the boundary, the reflection scheme performs the best.
-For penalization scheme, the particles are pushed inwards and cause a density drop.
-As for projection scheme, the particles accumulate at the endpoints and cause a density jump.
-Besides, the potential is shown in Figure \ref{fig:1D nu=1}(Down).
-It's clear that the boundary layer is $\mathcal{O}(1)$ when $\nu=1$.
-Similar simulation results when $\nu=0.01$ is shown in Figure \ref{fig:1D nu=0.01}.
-In the scaling, $Q_+=0.4, Q_f=4\nu, N_+=10^5, L=15, \tau=0.02\nu$, the boundary layer is roughly 0.1.
+Let $\nu=1, \rho_f=\sum_{i=1}^{100}q_i\delta (x-x_i)$ with $q_i\sim U(-3,3)$, $R=1, L=15$, $Q_{+}=1$, $q=1e-5$.
+We show the performance of RBM with batch size $p=2$ and $p=100$ and step size $\tau=0.01$.
+Since the 1D Coulomb force $F=\frac{1}{2\nu}\sgn (x)$ is regular, no splitting strategy is needed.
+For the dynamic problem, the reference solution is given by the conservative FD scheme of the PNP equations.
+While for the equilibrium, the reference solution is given by Newton's iteration using FD to the PB equation.
+The comparison of distributions at different times is in Figure \ref{fig:1D dyn}.
+We can observe that the RBM simulation results match well with the reference solutions to both PNP and PB equations.